Lawrence G. Sager: Controversy

-Sager resigned from his post in December 2011 after being asked to resign by then-University of Texas President William Powers Jr. While Powers did not specify the exact reasons for requesting Sager's resignation, the Texas Tribune reported that "at the center of the conflict" was a forgivable loan/deferred compensation program under which Dean Sager had been awarded a $500,000 payment from the University of Texas Law School Foundation without the knowledge of school administrators.
-(The program had been created by the foundation in 2003 while Powers was Dean of the Law School, but reportedly subject to different processes.
-According to a subsequent report, the program in general was "a highly effective and sensible recruiting and retention tool" for top faculty.
+Sager resigned from the Deanship in December 2011 after being asked to resign by then-University of Texas President William Powers Jr. While Powers did not specify the exact reasons for requesting Sager's resignation, the Texas Tribune reported that "at the center of the conflict" was a forgivable loan / deferred compensation program created by the University of Texas Law School Foundation in 2003 while Powers was the Dean of the Law School, under which Dean Sager had been awarded a forgivable loan.
+While the University of Texas System's general counsel reported that the program was reportedly subject to different processes, he also noted that the program in general was "a highly effective and sensible recruiting and retention tool" for top faculty.

-Practical Jokes
+Practical jokes

 Sager was the subject of several well-publicized practical jokes during his time as dean, including a 2009 April Fool's Day prank in which the Student Bar Association at the University of Texas sent out an email purporting to be from Sager in which "Sager" claimed he was retiring from the law school to raise emus in the Texas hill country.
 The Student Bar Association also opened up an Etsy shop under Sager's name.